cobeirne/clean-architecture-tutorial-dotnet/README.md

 ## Acknowledgements

 - [Clean Architecture by Robert C. Martin](https://blog.cleancoder.com/) — the foundation of this pattern
+- Kent, G. H. (2025).
+C# 10 clean architecture with .NET 6: Mastering the art of building scalable and maintainable applications with Entity Framework Core and MediatR [Kindle edition].
+Independently published.